Episcopal Diocese of Nebraska

 The Episcopal Diocese of Nebraska is the diocese of the Episcopal Church in the United States of America with jurisdiction over the state of Nebraska.
 It is in Province VI.
 Its cathedral, Trinity Episcopal Cathedral, is in Omaha, as are the diocese's offices.
-As of 2019, the diocese contains 52 congregations and 7,096 members.
-Average Sunday attendance is approximately 2,418 across the diocese.
+In 2024, the diocese reported average Sunday attendance (ASA) of 1,747 persons; this was a relative decrease from 2,570 in 2017.
+The most recent membership statistics (2023) showed 5,860 members, a decrease from 7,304 in 2016.
+Plate and pledge income for the 50 filing congregations of the diocese in 2024 was $5,126,507.
+No membership statistics were reported in 2024 national parochial reports.